Understanding csrf_token in Django: What It Is, Why It Exists, and How to Use It

 - Request method requires protection

-If checks fail → block request.
+If checks fail → illegal request → request blocked.

 Why Attackers Cannot Easily Fake It

 Attackers can cause requests to be sent, but they usually cannot read your trusted site’s pages due to browser same-origin policy.
 That means they cannot easily obtain the valid CSRF token.
-That is the defense model.

 Using CSRF with JavaScript / AJAX